Namnoh/Namnoh/README.md

 I have studied Computer Engineering, and I am a tech enthusiast & a self learner.

-- 🌱 I’m currently learning * React, Next.js, and SvelteKit. *
+- 🌱 I’m currently learning <b>React, Next.js, and SvelteKit.</b>
-- 🤝 I’m looking to collaborate on Web Development Related Projects. **
+- 🤝 I’m looking to collaborate on <b>Web Development</b> Related Projects.
 - 😸 I’m open to receiving advice and suggestions.
-- 🥅 2025 Goals: To be profficient in React and Next.js.
+- 🥅 2025 Goals: To be profficient in <b>React and Next.js</b>.

 <p align="center">
     <a href="https://github.com/Namnoh/github-readme-streak-stats">